Druxys/Druxys/README.md

 ## ⚡️ Experience

 I like to say that I'm full-stack, but I'm very experienced in the real-time backend world.
-I develop product with [Symfony](https://symfony.com/) to build an api, and I pair that with Angular & Ionic on the frontend.
+I develop product with [Symfony](https://symfony.com/) or [Laravel](https://laravel.com/) to build an api, and I pair that with the frontend.
 I always tried new things like featured frameworks or new languages, like React or VueJS.
 I've been working with Symfony for about 3 years, PHP for almost 4, and JavaScript for more than 5 years.

 ## 📫 Contact